 Using 3D printing technology from our R&D lab, we were able to ‘print’ headbands to make face visors in conjunction with the University of Bath, as well as laser cutting vinyl for visors for Wiltshire Air Ambulance.

-What is the biggest trend influencing manufacturing in your field at the moment?
+biggest trend influencing manufacturing in your field at the moment?